 Who is responsible for delivery of power to my home or business?

-ComEd will continue to deliver your electricity and will be responsible for maintaining the system, delivering power to your home or business, and responding to outages or problems with your electricity service.
+ComEd will continue to deliver power to your home or business, be responsible for maintaining the system, and respond to outages or problems with your electricity service.

 What if I have already selected another supplier?